-Observing the Grand Evolutionary Process - from Big Bang to Consciousness - proceeding from diffused energy to elementary particles, to atoms, to molecules, from molecules to living cells, from cells to organisms, from organisms to society, from society to language, from language to consciousness - we notice how tiny quantitative changes at one level cause - at certain stages - jumps into new levels governed by new rules that cannot be explained by the rules of the previous level.
-Small quantitative changes can produce a jump into a new quality.
+Observing the Grand Evolutionary Process - from Big Bang to Consciousness - from diffused energy to elementary particles, atoms, molecules, from molecules to living cells, from cells to organisms, from organisms to society, from society to language, from language to consciousness - we notice how tiny changes at one level cause - at certain points - leaps into new levels governed by new rules that cannot be explained by the rules of the previous level.
+Small changes can produce a leap into a new quality.
 Reality is divided into separate layers each obeying different rules.
 A monistic view of Reality assumes all reality obeys the same rules.
-This view has lost its validity.
+This view has lost validity.
 Entities belonging to a particular layer obey the rules of that layer, but not the rules of other layers.
 Reality is divided into separate layers obeying separate rules.

 Politics and Geology have something in common - both consist of slow, invisible, processes producing spectacular events.
 Geology produces earthquakes and volcanic eruptions, politics produce wars and revolutions.
 People notice earthquakes and volcanic eruptions but not the slow, invisible, processes producing them.
 Wars and revolutions draw attention, but not the slow, invisible, processes that produce them.
-Those who cannot see processes cannot foresee the events they cause.
+Those who cannot see the underlying processes cannot foresee the events they cause.

-Predicting an earthquake requires an understanding of the process that causes it.
-There can be a variety of theories about this process.
-The theory whose prediction is confirmed by reality becomes credible but it may fail to predict the next earthquake.
+Predicting an earthquake requires an understanding of the process that produces it.
+A variety of theories may explain this process.
+The theory predicting events that occur in reality becomes credible but it may fail to predict future earthquakes.
 So a new theory is required.
 This applies to Politics too.
 Most people see - and respond to - political events, not to political processes.
 They see wars and revolutions but not the processes that cause them.
 It is not easy to see an underlying process in politics.
 In August 1914 most people were surprised when WW1 broke out.
 They were surprised again when the Russian Revolution broke out in 1917.
 Very few saw the processes building up these events.
 Lenin and Trotsky were among the few who saw the process, predicted the events, prepared for them, and used them.

 In 1905 a revolution in Russia was put down by the Tsar.
 Those who focus on events believed this terminates all revolutions in Russia.
 Lenin and Trotsky disagreed.
-They learnt from Marx the process whereby BB industrial economies produce economic crises, wars and revolutions.
+They learnt from Marx the process whereby BB industrial economies produce economic crises leading to wars and revolutions.
 Observing this process gave them an advantage over those observing events.
 Like experienced surfers who know - by observing sea swell - that big waves are coming, they expected the BB industrial economies of Britain and Germany to clash and produce war - and revolution.
 The war began in 1914.
 Russia joined Britain.
-In 1914 millions everywhere volunteered to fight but in 1916 most soldiers were fed-up with war.
-Massive desertions of Russian soldiers forced the Tsar to abdicate.
-The massive desertions - not Lenin or Trotsky - started the revolution.
+In 1914 millions volunteered to fight but in 1916 most soldiers were fed-up with war.
+Thousands of Russian soldiers began to desert.
+This caused the Tsar's abdication.
+The desertions - not Lenin - started the revolution.